BaderLab/HumanLiver/README.md

 microenvironment.

 ## Usage
-This is an R package used to explore the single-cell RNAseq data presented in this paper.
+This is an R package used to explore the human liver single-cell RNAseq data presented in this paper.
 You can install this package in R by running:
 ```{r}
 install.packages("devtools")
 devtools::install_github("BaderLab/HumanLiver")